Division of Vascular Surgery

 Thomas E. Brothers, MD

 During his early training Dr. Brothers developed a life-long interest in improving the treatment of atherosclerosis throughout the body and especially the legs (PAD).
 He has published over seventy articles in peer-reviewed scientific journals on these topics, focusing primarily on the patient-centered outcomes including function and quality of life following intervention for lower extremity arterial occlusive disease.
 To help make this possible he has participated as the Principal Investigator or Collaborator on a long list of research grants over the last two decades.
-He currently serves on the Editorial Board of the Journal of Vascular Surgery and enjoys membership in a number of vascular societies, including the Society for Vascular Surgery (Distinguished Fellow), the Southern Associaction for Vascular Surgery, the Society of University Surgeons, the Association of Academic Surgeons, the American College of Surgeons, the Council on Cardio-Thoracic and Vascular Surgery of the American Heart Association, and the Association of Program Directors in Surgery.
+He currently serves as Associate Editor for Clinical Research for the Journal of Vascular Surgery and enjoys membership in a number of vascular societies, including the Society for Vascular Surgery (Distinguished Fellow), the Southern Association for Vascular Surgery, the Society of University Surgeons, the Association of Academic Surgeons, the American College of Surgeons, and the Council on Cardio-Thoracic and Vascular Surgery of the American Heart Association.